 Richard Skipper will be joined by Karen Oberlin, Leslie Orofino, Maureen Kelley Stewart, Anita Gillette and members of the cast and jazz ensemble of Harlem Repertory Theatre‘s current production of The Wizard of Oz to celebrate Yip’s 121st birthday on Apr.
 8, 2017 at 1pm at The Laurie Beechman Theatre’s West Bank Cafe.

-The Harlem Repertory Theatre will present Jamaica, the musical show that made Lena Horne a Broadway star, on its 60th anniversary.
+The Harlem Repertory Theatre will present Jamaica, the musical show that made Lena Horne a Broadway star, at The Theater Center in New York City.
+This year, 2017, also happens to be the show’s 60th anniversary.
 Featuring a book by Yip Harburg and Fred Saidy, lyrics by Harburg and music by Harold Arlen.
 This production will be directed by Keith Lee Grant.
-Performances begin May 27, 2017 and will continue in repertory until Oct.
-7. For a full schedule, see Harlem Rep’s web site.
+Performances begin July 22, 2017 and will continue on Saturdays at 3PM until November 25.
+For more information, see Harlem Rep’s web site.

 Deena Rosenberg Harburg has taken over from Ernie Harburg as President of The Yip Harburg Foundation effective January 1, 2017.
 Ernie, who recently turned 90, will still be involved with the Foundation as President Emeritus.

 In “No Room For Humbugs At The Rainbow Room” (Huffington Post, Sept 28, 2016) Nancy Cohen compares Hillary Clinton to a feisty Dorothy and Donald Trump to the Wizard as she notes the thematic similarities between Dorothy’s signature song “Over the Rainbow” (lyric by Yip Harburg, music by Harold Arlen) and John Lennon’s “Imagine.”